King James Only movement: Early views

 Controversy surrounding the Textus Receptus already occurred in the early 18th century, as John Mill (1645–1707) collated textual variants from 82 Greek manuscripts.
 In his Novum Testamentum Graecum, cum lectionibus variantibus MSS (Oxford 1707) he reprinted the unchanged text of the Editio Regia, but in the index he enumerated 30,000 textual variants.
 After Mill published his edition, Daniel Whitby (1638–1725) criticized his work, stating that the text of the New Testament had never been corrupted and he effectively equated the autographs with the Textus Receptus.
 He regarded the 30,000 variants in Mill’s edition as a threat to Holy Scripture and called for the defense of the Textus Receptus against these variants.
+Among some Reformed theologians, the Masoretic text was often treated as the Old Testament equivalent of the Greek Textus Receptus, applying the doctrine of providential preservation to these texts.
+Francis Turretin (1623–1687) and Johannes Heidegger (1633–1698) argued so far as to make the affirmation of such belief a matter of Reformed orthodoxy.
+However, this view was rejected by other Reformed theologians such as Richard Baxter (1615–1691), who clearly distinguished the autographa and its copies, and unlike Francis Turretin and John Owen, he did not argue that God's word had to be preserved within one tradition of manuscripts.

 The exclusive use of the King James Version is recorded in a statement made by the Tennessee Association of Baptists in 1817, stating "We believe that any person, either in a public or private capacity who would adhere to, or propagate any alteration of the New Testament contrary to that already translated by order of King James the 1st, that is now in common use, ought not to be encouraged but agreeable to the Apostles words to mark such and have no fellowship with them".

-Some contentious Textus Receptus variants such as the Johannine Comma were also explicitly defended by authors such as Matthew Henry (1662–1714), John Gill (1697 – 1771), and John Brown (1722 – 1787), whose arguments influenced modern Textus Receptus primacist authors.
+Some contentious Textus Receptus variants such as the Johannine Comma were also explicitly defended by authors such as Matthew Henry (1662–1714), John Gill (1697 – 1771), and John Brown (1722–1787), whose arguments influenced modern Textus Receptus primacist authors.